StevenClontz/pretext-slides/README.md

 1. `pretext-revealjs.xsl` transpiles a `pretext/article/slideshow`
 (using a slight extension of vanilla PreTeXt) into Reveal.js slides
-2. *TODO `pretext-beamer.xsl` similarly transpiles a
-`pretext/article/slideshow` into a Beamer source file*
 3. `extract-slideshow.xsl` transpiles a `pretext/book`
 into a `pretext/article/slideshow`